-Migraines are intense, sometimes debilitating headaches.
-The most common types of migraine are those with aura (classical migraines) and those without aura (common migraines).
+Migraines are intense, debilitating headaches.
+The most common categories of migraine are those without aura (previously known as common migraines) and those with aura (previously known as classic migraines).

 Migraines can begin in childhood or may not occur until early adulthood.
-According to the Mayo Clinic, women are three times more likely than men to have migraines.
+Women are more likely than men to have migraines.
 Family history is one of the most common risk factors for having migraines.

 Migraine symptoms may begin one to two days before the headache itself.
-This is known as the migraine’s prodrome stage.
-Symptoms include:
+This is known as the prodrome stage.
+Symptoms during this stage can include:

 - food cravings